girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 later time when Vim's main-loop is free.
 You can also pass arguments to callback, for example, `timer_start(0, function(MyWorker, [arg1, arg2]))`.
-Typically you break down your long running task into batches (say you want to search a few thousand lines in batches of a thousand lines each).
+Typically you break down your long running task into batches (say you want to search a few thousand lines then search in batches of a thousand lines each).
 Each batch can be scheduled using `timer_start()` as above, with one of the arguments to `MyWorker()` being the index into a batch array.
 These tasks should be chained by having `MyWorker()` call the next `timer_start()` (for the next batch).
-The magic here is that Vim schedules any newly typed keystrokes between each `timer_start()` batch processing.
+The magic here is that Vim schedules any newly typed keystrokes between each `MyWorker()` invocation.
 Your plugin remains responsive to keystrokes while it keeps working in the background.

 ### Performance Measurement and Timing